samsung-cnct/cma-operator/README.md

     ```

 #### Using the CMA API Proxy to access clusters (via ingress proxy):
-1. retrieve the `bearertoken` from a GetCluster() call at the CMA level:
+1. Retrieve the `bearertoken` from a GetCluster() call at the CMA level:

-    * example output:
+    *Example output:
     ```
     {
          "ok": true,